 You may need to provide references or a personal statement as part of your scholarship application.

 Choose referees who will provide the right kind of information about you, meaning information the selection panel will need to know about.
-For example, if they need to know about your research capabilities, ensure the referee has supervised your research work before, or has some other knowledge of your capabilities.
+For example, if you are a research student and they need to know about your research capabilities, ensure the referee has supervised your research work before, or has some other knowledge of your capabilities.

 Communicate with your referee about all scholarships you have applied for so they can provide an appropriate reference relevant to each scholarship.

-Referee’s statements are required at the scholarship's closing date.
+Referee’s statements are required by the scholarship's closing date.

 If the scholarship doesn't specify what type of information to include, consider the following:

 - any barriers that might be relevant to the scholarship, such as financial barriers

 - any personal characteristics, such as leadership, that will strengthen your application.